writethedocs/www/docs/news/announcing-keynotes-sponsors-reminder.md

 template: blog.2015.html

-## Announcing Keynotes, Initial Sponsors, and a CFP Reminder
+## Announcing Keynotes, Initial Sponsors, and a Proposal Reminder

 The conference is now three months away, so I hope you're getting ready for what will be another great Write the Docs in lovely Portland,